Frederick Douglass: Return to the United States; the abolitionist movement

 After returning to the U.S. in 1847, using £500 given to him by English supporters, Douglass started publishing his first abolitionist newspaper, the North Star, from the basement of the Memorial AME Zion Church in Rochester, New York.
-Originally, Pittsburgh journalist Martin Delany was co-editor but Douglass didn't feel he brought in enough subscriptions, and they parted ways.
+Douglass enlisted Pittsburgh journalist Martin Delany as co-editor, but they soon severed ties, and whether they "were ever really 'co-editors,' as the masthead claimed, is doubtful".
 The North Stars motto was "Right is of no Sex – Truth is of no Color – God is the Father of us all, and we are all brethren."
 The AME Church and North Star joined in the freedmen community's vigorous opposition to the mostly white American Colonization Society and its proposal to send free black people to Africa.
 Douglass also participated in the Underground Railroad.
 He and his wife provided lodging and resources in their home to more than four hundred fugitive slaves.

-Douglass also soon split with Garrison, whom he found unwilling to support actions against American slavery.
-Earlier Douglass had agreed with Garrison's position that the Constitution was pro-slavery, because of the Three-Fifths Clause, the compromise that provided that 60 percent of the number of enslaved people would be added to "the whole Number of free Persons" for the purpose of apportioning congressional seats; and protection of the international slave trade through 1807.
+Douglass soon split with Garrison, whom he found unwilling to support actions against American slavery.
+Earlier, Douglass had agreed with Garrison's position that the Constitution was pro-slavery, because of Three-fifths Compromise, which provided that 60 percent of the number of enslaved people in each state would be added to "the whole Number of free Persons" for the purpose of apportioning congressional seats and determining the number of presidential Electors; because it protected the international slave trade through 1807; and because of the Fugitive Slave Clause.
 Garrison had burned copies of the Constitution to express his opinion.
-However, Lysander Spooner published The Unconstitutionality of Slavery (1846), which examined the United States Constitution as an antislavery document.
+Lysander Spooner, however, in The Unconstitutionality of Slavery (1846), viewed the United States Constitution as an antislavery document.
 Douglass's change of opinion about the Constitution and his splitting from Garrison around 1847 became one of the abolitionist movement's most notable divisions.
 Douglass angered Garrison by saying that the Constitution could and should be used as an instrument in the fight against slavery.

 On July 24, 1851, "shortly after his announced change of opinion", Douglass delivered a speech titled, "Is the United States Constitution For or Against Slavery".
 He expressed his changed views again in an 1860 speech in Glasgow, Scotland, titled, "The Constitution of the United States: is it pro-slavery or anti-slavery?".
 In that speech, he said, "When I escaped from slavery, and was introduced to the Garrisonians, I adopted very many of their opinions....
 I was young, had read but little, and naturally took some things on trust.
 Subsequent reading and experience", however, "brought me to other conclusions".
 He now believed that "dissolution of the American Union", which Garrison advocated, "would place the slave system more exclusively under the control of the slaveholding States...."
 In addition, "Mr. Garrison and his friends tell us that while in the Union we are responsible for slavery....
 I deny that going out of the Union would free us from that responsibility....
 The American people in the Northern States have helped to enslave the black people.
 Their duty will not be done till they give them back their plundered rights."